 The body of our fake fire hydrant was made using PVC pipe, a curved junction, and two flat-topped end caps, with all the PVC components in compatible sizes for fitting their respective ends together.
-Note: The length of PVC pipe was significantly longer than the visible finished hydrant – see below on how we installed it for easy removal or relocation, if needed.
+Note that the length of PVC pipe was significantly longer than the visible finished hydrant.
+See below on how we installed it for easy removal or relocation, if needed.

 To simulate hydrant hardware and add some pizazz to the plain pipes, we used two outdoor water spigot-style gate valve knob handles (ready-made in red) along with attaching hardware supplemented by a large stand-off nut and big beefy square galvanised metal washer plate to create metallic features on the caps.
 Flashy enough, but cheap and durable.
 Perfect.